 The Fund will seek to achieve this by investing at least 70% of its total assets in equities and equity-related securities and, when determined appropriate, fixed-income securities, cash and near-cash instruments.
 The Fund may invest in fixed-income and fixed-income-related instruments that are Investment Grade at the time of purchase.
-The Fund may use total return swaps that have, in accordance with its investment policy, equities and equity-related securities as underlying assets as well as other types of derivatives.
-Investors should refer to Appendix G for more details on the expected and maximum portion of total return swaps held by the Fund.
+The Fund may use total return swaps and contracts for difference that have, in accordance with its investment policy, equities and equity-related securities as underlying assets as well as other types of derivatives.
+Investors should refer to Appendix G for more details on the expected and maximum portion of total return swaps and contracts for difference held by the Fund.